WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC24/WWDC24-10137-Whats-new-in-SwiftData.md

 ### Index macro

+The `#Index` macro is used to **Enhance Query Performance**:

-* Add metadata to the model
+* Add metadata to the model, creating indexes on properties
 * Provides faster and more efficient queries
+* Speeds up searches and sorting on large datasets
-* Specify properties used in queries
+* Specify properties used in queries for speed up common queries

 Use the new `#Index` macro to mark properties as index to query models faster: